teekachu/ProjectPet/README.md

 # ProjectPet

+Disclaimer: I worked on this project in August, which is about ~3 months after I started learning Swift.
+The code base is complete shhh.
+I know.
+I will re-do it and show a comparison of the code base on how I would build this differently, after 8 months of learning Swift and iOS development :)

+What:
 Simple project created for a small veterinary clinic.
 The application allow their users to contact them easily and are able to provide information in return about their pets.

+How:

 	•	Fetch the config.json file to check for chat and call feature availability and work hours.